Skip To Main Content

 History of Centerville Schools

-Centerville traces its beginnings to Aaron Nutt, Benjamin Robbins and Benjamin Archer who came in 1796 to survey the land with the intent of settling it.
+Centerville traces its beginnings to Aaron Nutt, Benjamin Robbins, and Benjamin Archer who came in 1796 to survey the land with the intent of settling it.

 The following year Dr. John Hole, his wife and five children settled an area along what is now referred to as Hole's Creek.